DerekSelander/dsdump/docs/index.md

 Again, both `nm` and the Swift metadata tells us the `aFunc()` will be found at address 0x00000100000d80

+---
+<a name="swift_calling_convention"></a>
 ## 5.3 Swift Calling Convention
+---

 The calling convention differs a bit in Swift in both ARM and x86 families on Apple platforms.
-If you're totally new to this stuff, I'd recommend reading [this article]https://www.raywenderlich.com/615-assembly-register-calling-convention-tutorial), which explains the C and Objective-C x86_64 calling conventions first.
+If you're totally new to this stuff, I'd recommend reading [Mike Ash](https://twitter.com/mikeash?lang=en)'s [writeup](https://www.mikeash.com/pyblog/objc_msgsends-new-prototype.html) or [this article]https://www.raywenderlich.com/615-assembly-register-calling-convention-tutorial), which explains the C and Objective-C x86_64 calling conventions first.

-Using the `-[NSString writeToFile:atomically:]` as an example:
+Using the `-[NSString writeToFile:atomically:]` method as an example:

 ```objc
 [@"test" writeToFile:@"/tmp/some_file.txt" atomically:NO]